Training structure

 Faculty of Science

-This field placement comes at the beginning of our Master's program.
-Its aim is to characterize the succession of formation and dismantling processes of the Variscan orogen, through a thematic study of the Montagne Noire massif.
-Particular attention will be paid to (1) the study of the deformation of the sedimentary cover and the geodynamic evolution of the basins; (2) the analysis of ductile deformation and associated metamorphism in the deepest crustal levels; and (3) the study of late-orogenic basins.
-This teaching unit is made up of three successive stages: the preparation phase based on the study of cartographic documents in the classroom, field work and the drafting of a report, and finally a critical study of the bibliography.
+This fieldwork internship takes place at the beginning of our Master's program.
+It aims to characterize the succession of processes involved in the formation and subsequent dismantling of the Variscan orogen, through a thematic study of the Montagne Noire massif.
+Particular attention will be paid to (1) the study of sedimentary cover deformation and the geodynamic evolution of basins; (2) the analysis of ductile deformation and associated metamorphism in the deepest crustal levels; and (3) the study of late-orogenic basins.
+This teaching unit consists of three successive stages: the preparation phase based on the study of cartographic documents in the classroom, fieldwork and the writing of a report, and finally a critical study of the bibliography.

 Petrology and magmatic deposits